ec262/discovery/README.md

     accept more chunks (or if they simply don't plan on computing the one they're given), they can re-register with the discovery service.

 4. The foreman is responsible for sending chunks to workers.
-Workers encrypt the data before sending it back to the foreman using a key assigned by the discovery service, which is generated for a particular chunk.
-If a worker does not wish to participate in a job (or has gone offline), they can simply not respond to the foreman.
+Before returning their data to the foreman, workers encrypt the results with AES-128 and a key assigned by the discovery service.
+Keys are unique to each chunk.
+If a worker does not wish to participate in a job (or has gone offline), they can simply not respond or send garbage back to the foreman.

 5. The foreman checks that the encrypted data returned by at least two of the workers is valid.
-If so, the foreman requests the key to to decrypt the data and the workers receive credits.
+If so, the foreman requests the key to decrypt the data and the workers receive credits.
 If not, the foreman tells the discovery service and gets the credits back for that chunk, but cannot decrypt the data returned by the workers.
 The foreman can always request more chunks from the discovery service.

 6. Clients can check on the status of a chunk by re-requesting a key; if the discovery service has no record of it then the client need not work on